ciplab-dubai/ciplab-dubai/README.md

 Clean files will be moved to the `uploads/` directory.
 Files flagged as malicious are discarded.

+### Fake Secrets

+This repository intentionally includes the file `fake-secrets.env` containing **fake** API keys and credentials.
+These are dummy values provided so security scanners can detect them during demos.
+Do **not** use these values in any real environment.

 ## 📂 Structure

 - `index.js`: Loads the fake internal package